davidgbergling/LimeBootstrapAppStore/businessfunnel/README.md

 Following field need to be implemented in the database:

 *	 businessvalue (integer or decimal field)
-*	 businessvalue (option field with different values, set key values also)
+*	 businesstatus (option field with different values, set key values also)
 *	 coworker (relation field to coworker table)

 ###The standard configuration for the business funnel is:

 *	currency = "tkr" - Set the currency for the pipeline
-*	divider = 1000 - Devides the values with 1000 (tusentals avgränsare)
+*	divider = 1000 - Divides the values with 1000 (tusentals avgränsare)
 *	decimals = 0 - Number of decimals shown
 *	name = "Pipeline" - Name of the container
 *	removeStatus:[] - Statuses can be remoeved by key on the optionfield businessstatus